kaguhe9714/combined-effects-uvbr-temperature-anuran-embryos/README.md

 Data used for survival analyses.

 `Data/malformations_counts.csv`
-Data used for malformation analyses.
+Data used to summarize malformations descriptively and to generate the malformation figure.

 ## Requirements